 Saugatuck Douglas - Gay and Lesbian Vacations on Michigan's West Coast

-Tucked between soaring sand dunes and the glorious Kalamazoo River, the gay friendly cities of Saugatuck-Douglas shower the spoils of resort-life on locals and visitors alike.
+Tucked between soaring sand dunes and the glorious Kalamazoo River, the gay friendly cities of Saugatuck and Douglas shower the spoils of resort-life on locals and visitors alike.
 With its beautiful beaches and eclectic cuisine and nightlife, the area's relaxed atmosphere has fostered gay and lesbian vacations for nearly a century.
 Whether hosting the club kids or the over 60 crowd, Saugatuck-Douglas proudly offers something for everyone.

 Once a thriving lumber town, Saugatuck-Douglas became a popular tourist destination in the early 1800s.
 By 1870, Chicago and St. Louis natives commonly traveled to the Saugatuck-Douglas lakeshore to escape the summer heat, but the area's true turning point came in 1910, when artists from the Chicago Art Institute established the Summer School of Painting on the Ox-Bow Lagoon.
-Ox-Bow encouraged a gay presence in Saugatuck and Douglas, which flourished as gay friendly small towns and they are now popular gay travel destinations.
-In fact, tourists have warmly nicknamed Saugatuck the "Fire Island of the Midwest" for its GLBT pride.
+Ox-Bow encouraged a gay presence in Saugatuck and Douglas, which soon flourished as gay friendly small towns.
+In fact, tourists have warmly nicknamed Saugatuck the "Fire Island of the Midwest" for its LGBT pride.

-After forging their reputations as gay-friendly cities, Saugatuck-Douglas emerged as pillars of GLBT pride in the greater Midwest gay community.
-Many who once called Saugatuck-Douglas a home away from home became full-time investors in the town's success.
+After forging their reputations as gay friendly cities in Michigan, Saugatuck and Douglas emerged as pillars of LGBT pride in the greater Midwest gay community.
+Many who once called Saugatuck Douglas a home away from home became full-time investors in the town's success.
 As they fell deeper in love with their surroundings, the weekend warriors purchased and renovated homes and businesses.
-What were once abandoned storefronts and dilapidated cottages gradually became quaint bed and breakfast establishments and storefronts.
-Saugatuck-Douglas now features more than 30 art galleries and a local calendar loaded with music, art and film festivals.
-Reflecting the area's GLBT pride, 30 percent of Saugatuck-Douglas' impressive restaurants, hotels and shops are gay owned and/or operated.
+What were once abandoned storefronts and dilapidated cottages gradually became quaint bed and breakfast establishments and charming galleries and retail stores.
+Saugatuck Douglas now features more than 30 art galleries and a local calendar loaded with music, art and film festivals.
+Reflecting the area's LGBT pride, 30 percent of Saugatuck-Douglas' impressive restaurants, hotels and shops are gay owned and/or operated.